‘Siesta Key’ Fans Tell Brandon Gomes To ‘Run’ As Girlfriend Camilla Crushes His Career Dreams In Brutal Scene

 “WOW!!
 Run Brandon RUNNN!!!” one fan wrote.
 “Your music is GREAT and if the person you’re with doesn’t support ANY one of your dreams you don’t need them in your life!!”

 “Yikes.
-Someone who doesn’t support the dreams of someone they say they love… might not actually love you for you,” another wrote.
+Someone who doesn’t support the dreams of someone they say they love… might not actually love you for you,” a second person commented.

 “Damn tearing the man doooooown [Camilla Cattaneo],” another added.

-“Damn BG don’t quit chasin the dream, my guy,” another Siesta Key fan wrote.
+“Damn BG don’t quit chasin the dream, my guy,” a fourth Siesta Key fan wrote.

 Of course, fans who follow BG on Instagram see that it appears he and Camilla are still together months after filming the questionable scene.
-New photos posted on both BG and Camilla’s Instagram pages show the two posing together on the beach in recent weeks.
+New photos posted on both their Instagram pages show the two posing together on the beach in recent weeks.

-But it also seems that Camilla has warmed up to BG’s music career.
-In the teaser for the music video for his song “Dancing in the Moonlight,” which you can see here, Camilla appears in the clip.
+But it also seems that Camilla has warmed up to BG’s career as a musician.
+In the teaser for the video for his song “Dancing in the Moonlight,” which you can see here, his girlfriend appears in the clip.

 BG’s relationship issues currently playing out on Siesta Key come weeks after former star Alex Kompothecras was fired from his starring role on the MTV reality show.